RensHofman/SeismicMatch/README.md

     be passed.
 If False, only one threshold needs to be passed.

 #### folders and file structure:
-path names are defined either absolute, or relative to the project folder
+Path names are defined either absolute, or relative to the project folder
 containing this configuration file.
 - **meta_dir** *(str, required)*: path to the metadata folder that holds the station
     xml file `stations.xml` containing the station information.